How to Customize Django Admin Dashboard Site Panel?

 from django.contrib import admin from .models import ProfileModel @admin.register(ProfileModel) class ProfileAdmin(admin.ModelAdmin): list_display = [field.name for field in ProfileModel._meta.get_fields()]

-Here, we are using the list comprehension technique to get the list of all the fields from the profile model and assigning them to the list “list_display”.
+Here, we are using the list comprehension technique to get the list of all the fields from the profile model and assign them to the list “list_display”.

 Save the file and run the Django server.
 If you open the admin interface, you will see the “ProfileModel” where you can see all the profiles.
 You can also delete and edit the profile entries.

-Similarly, you to have write the class for all the models to show them in admin site.
-Its pretty easy, isn’t it?
+Similarly, you have to write the class for all the models to show them in the admin site.
+It’s pretty easy, isn’t it?

 Let’s see some of the very important and required customization for Django admin interface.

 2. How to add field from another model?